 Red Banana Plant

-Red banana (Musa acuminate) is officially known as Red Dacca that belongs to a subgroup of bananas from southeast Asia.
+Red banana (Musa acuminate) is officially known as Red Dacca which belongs to a subgroup of bananas from southeast Asia.
 It has reddish-purple skin, few bananas are smaller and plumper than the regular Cavendish banana, while others are much larger.
 This energy-dense fruit is largely exported by producers in East Africa, Asia, South America, and the United Arab Emirates.
 They are the favourite fruit in Central America as a potent aphrodisiac, while in India this type of banana is a symbol of fertility.

-The red banana plant is tall and robust stature, the colour of the fruit, pseudostem, petiole and midrib are purplish red.
+The red banana plant is tall and robust in stature, the colour of the fruit, pseudostem, petiole and midrib are purplish red.
 Each bunch weighs about 20-25 kg with 6-7 hands and 80 fruits/ bunch.
 The length of the fruit is about 16-18 cm.
 It is the most favourite and highly valued fruit variety in Kerala and Tamil Nadu.
 It is also widely cultivated in Karnataka, Andhra Pradesh, and some parts of Western and Central India.
 It grows in a subtropical climate with bright sunlight, good moisture, and protection from wind.
 Red bananas ripen in a few days post-harvest at room temperature and have a longer shelf-life than yellow ones.

 Red bananas are called by many vernacular names in the regional languages of India, as "Lal Kela" in Hindi, "Sevvazhai" in Tamil, "Chenkadali" in Malayalam, "Raktakadali" in Sanskrit, "Chandrabale" in Kannada and "Yerra Chekkarakeli" in Telugu.
 They are consumed in the same way as yellow bananas.
 It is also used to make delicious desserts and fruit salads, but can also be baked, fried, and toasted.
 Raw red bananas are dried and sold in stores.